Vikku14/Book-Review-Website/README.md

 # Project 1

 Web Programming with Python and JavaScript.
-A Book website to get details, post reviews & give rating about 5000 books.
+A Book website (Named: BookDataWare) to get details, post reviews & give rating about 5000 books.
+#### Website includes
+* login | logout feature
+* 5000 books database
+* Search feature by Book title | author | ISBN
+* Book details include
+  * Book Title
+  * Author name
+  * ISBN
+  * Year of publication
+  * Average rating
+  * Number of people review
+* User can review and rate the book on this website
 ## Getting Started

 set environment variables (for linux)